jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

 Now you can access your newly created site at http://localhost:8789 or http://[your machine ip address]:8789.
-Every modification inside the `/tmp/example` directory immediately take effetcs, so you don't need to restart the container, your browser will refresh the page automatically.
+Every modification inside the `/tmp/example` directory immediately take effects, so you don't need to restart the container, your browser will refresh the page automatically.
 But be aware that if you make systax error in the `mkdocs.yml` the container will exit and you need to manually retart it.

 ## Configure